St. Paul’s Ministries: What We Do

 Those devoted to praising God through devotional leadership are invited to partake in training for an effective role in the services.

 The Psalmist's words, "O come let us sing unto the Lord," are the invitation to join the choir.
 There are no tryouts or auditions and everyone is welcome!
-Just show up Thursday nights at 7PM.
+Just show up Sunday morning at 9AM.

 Dinners For Six

 Each group sets its own rules and decides when to get together for the dinner, whose turn it will be to host the dinner, what type of dinner it is (potluck, formal, informal, barbeque, etc.).
 Some folks prepare the entire meal; other groups ask that the members bring something for the dinner; or the group can agree to eat out.
 Couples and singles are invited to join in the fun!
 If you are single, please choose a partner and sign up as a couple, or sign up as an individual and we will pair you up.
 A great way to get to know our fellow parishioners in an informal setting!

 This committee plans our annual Distant Neighbors Fair Trade Festival in November in which we sell "fair trade" items.
 These gift items are created by developing-world craftspeople who are paid a fair price for them, enabling a climb out of poverty.
 See the Projects page for further information.